Travel on Point(s)

 That said, award availability comes and goes.
 Just because you don't find something today doesn't mean it won't show up tomorrow or in a few days.
 As such, we recommend searching early and often.

 Also, flexibility can go a long way.
-Being flexible with your departure or return dates by a day or two opens up more options for finding award space.
+Being flexible with your departure or return dates opens up more options for finding award space.
 The same goes for airports.
-For example, if you live New York, consider searching for award space out of another airport on the East Coast like Washington or Boston.
+For example, if you live New York, consider searching for award space out of other East Coast airports like Washington or Boston.
 The greater your flexibility, the more options you will have to redeem your points for flights.

-A note for those in smaller cities: Folks based near smaller airports will usually have to position to a larger airport like New York, Chicago, or Los Angeles.
+A note for those in smaller cities: Folks based near smaller airports will usually have to position to a larger airport.
 “Positioning” means catching another flight, usually on a completely separate ticket, to a major airport where your award flight leaves.
 So when searching for availability, try searching from one of these major airports to your destination first, and then searching a separate leg from your home airport to that major airport.

-The main draws of saver awards is that they are cheaper than standard awards, and they can be booked through the airline's partners.
-Learning how to identify and find award space availability is a big step of learning how to travel on points.
+The main draws of saver awards is that they are cheaper and can be booked through the airline's partners.
+Learning how to identify and find saver availability is a big step of learning how to travel on points.

 If you want to learn more or have any questions, make sure to join the discussion in our Facebook group!